January 5, 1921

 Will You bless us in our co-ops?
 Will You bless our Rural Credit Bureau and Department of Agriculture and family farms?
 Will You give us Your balanced view of taxation; may we adequately fund government while not punishing the rich, poor, or in between?
 Will You bless our infrastructure and those who build it?
 Will You bless the integrity of our elections and counting votes?

 Will You forgive our judgments of the Lutheran Church of Minnesota?
-Will You bless its’ heritage of doing good to our citizens?
+Will You bless its’ heritage of doing good for Minnesota’s citizens?
 Will You bless the heart of Martin Luther expressed through Governor Preus and the Lutheran Brotherhood?